carmenbianca/report-liferay/report.md

 The shortest summary of the internship is:

 > The work that goes into \gls{copyright} and licensing compliance at Liferay is
 > currently manual.
-By the end of the internship, many of these processes will
+By the end of the internship, some of these processes will
 > be automated.

 Appendix \ref{crash-course} contains a crash course on \gls{copyright} and